ramendosanjh/README-file/README.md

 Please refer to this image for still picture of demo video -

 ## License

-The README-file is open-source software.
-It is licensed under the MIT License.
+The README-file is licensed under the MIT License.

 ## Contact